-The State is a lessee in three facilities that qualify as capital leases and have associated lease financing, the Atwood Building and the Linny Pacillo parking garage are financed by general obligation bonds of the Alaska Housing Finance Corporation (AHFC), and the Goose Creek Correctional Facility is financed by lease revenue bonds of the Matanuska Susitna Borough.
-In these financings, legislation authorized the leases to be pledged as security, and while AHFC chose to secure their issues by a general obligation pledge the State is committed to funding the leases.
-The State will acquire the Atwood Building, the Linny Pacillo parking garage and the Goose Creek

-Correctional Facility at the term of the leases.
+The State is a lessee in two facilities that qualify as capital leases and have associated lease financing, the Linny Pacillo parking garage is financed by general obligation bonds of the Alaska Housing Finance Corporation (AHFC) and the Goose Creek Correctional Facility is financed by lease revenue bonds of the Matanuska-Susitna Borough.
+In these financings, legislation authorized the leases to be pledged as security, and while AHFC chose to secure their issue by a general obligation pledge, the State is committed to funding the leases.
+The State will acquire the Linny Pacillo parking garage and the Goose Creek Correctional Facility at the term of the leases.
 Accordingly, the financings qualify as lease-purchase from an accounting, credit, or federal tax standpoint.
 In other state facility leases, the leases are not authorized by independent law, the state's credit is not pledged, and while they may be considered capital leases under accounting definitions, they do not qualify as lease-purchases, and are not included as State Supported Debt.

 The following Table 2.6 summarizes issued and outstanding COPs.